7/31/2023: Please see updated Basic Skills Screening Tool. The new version now asks for the last 4 of the SSN. DOB has been removed.

 - have an Associate Degree or higher at WIOA enrollment, or

-- within the last year, have taken a Post-Secondary Entrance/Placement Exam for the school they plan to attend with scores that do not require developmental or remedial courses.
+- within the last 6 months, have taken a Post-Secondary Entrance/Placement Exam for the school they plan to attend with scores that do not require developmental or remedial courses, or

-Applicants that answer “No” to any of the questions on the tool (including being a high school drop-out) should be considered basic skills deficient (BSD) for the purposes of eligibility / priority of service only.
+Applicants that answer “No” to any of the questions on the tool (including being a high school drop-out) should be considered Basic Skills deficient for the purposes of eligibility / priority of service only.
 (The screening tool cannot be used for Training Certification or to determine a measurable skills gain.)

 In Career Connect:

-1) If the individual is considered basic skills deficient based on the Screening Tool and ABE/ELL tests are not yet available, on the Barriers screen of the WIOA Application, set Basic Skills Deficient to “Yes”, and select “Completed, signed and dated Basic Skills Screening Tool” as the verification.
+1) If the individual is considered basic skills deficient based on the Screening Tool, on the Barriers screen of the WIOA Application, set Basic Skills Deficient to “Yes”, and select “Completed, signed and dated Basic Skills Screening Tool” as the verification.

 2) If the client is not considered basic skills deficient based on the tool but is considered basic skills deficient based on test scores, record test scores and basic skills deficiency based on the instructions in Section 2 of this Procedure.